Estimated reading time: 7 minutes

-If you aren’t sure about the best way to proceed with a page design, or adding certain features to your website, you can use this method to test the waters.
+If you aren’t sure about the best way to proceed with a page design, or adding specific features to your website, you can use this method to test the waters.
 Want to offer sales to your shoppers?
-You could test option A (a site-wide banner with sale details) and option B (a popup style notification) to see which one users respond to best.
+You could test option A (a site-wide banner with sale details) and option B (a popup-style notification) to see which user responds to best.
 Note the number of times the coupon code is used in checkout compared to which test option the users were presented with.

 The Pros and Cons of A/B Testing

 As with any other trend, and any other method of development and design, it isn’t one-size-fits-all.
 And mustard corduroy bell-bottoms definitely don’t work for everybody.
 There are things about this method that will work for some, but not be realistic or valuable to others.
 Let’s look at this in regards to testing on an eCommerce site.

 - Data-based results.
 The numbers you get from testing aren’t guesstimated or predicted.
 They are real, fact and data-based responses from real people using your site.
 There’s no guesswork involved.